 As one might expect from such a cosmopolitan city, street art in New York City is pretty darn epic.
-Whether you’re in Bushwick, Williamsburg, or the Lower East Side, there’s plenty of murals to peruse.
-Some portray powerful political statements, others are are cute and whimsical, some are memorials, and others are there purely for Instagram.
+Whether you’re in Bushwick, Williamsburg, or the Lower East Side, there are plenty of murals to peruse.
+Some portray powerful political statements, others are cute and whimsical, some are memorials, and others are there purely for Instagram.

-The political ones appealed to me the most – just like the time I saw this piece featuring Trump and Putin locked in a rather intimate embrace.
+The political ones appealed to me the most – just like the time I saw this piece featuring Trump and Putin locked in a rather intimate embrace in Lithuania.
 It’s heartwarming to see people standing up for important issues like the humane treatment of migrants (especially children!), women’s rights, and racism.

 Because of this, I particularly liked the street art found splattered across the Lower East Side.